 Through painting and other creative arts, “Create: New Beginnings, a Prison Fellowship Connection Class, is a series of restorative, faith-centered, art-based workshops that help women behind bars explore topics such as shame, self-doubt, empathy, and forgiveness—all in a faith-based environment of introspection, healing, and community support.

 Annie Goebel came from a broken home.
 In the one place she should have felt safest, she endured emotional and physical abuse from an alcoholic parent.
 She struggled with low self-worth and distorted thinking.
 When temptation and pressures came her way, she didn’t know how to say "no." As a teenager, she dropped out of school, became addicted to drugs, and gave her firstborn up for adoption.

 When Annie was an adult and the mother of three daughters, her then-husband was also involved in criminal activity.
 They went to prison at the same time.

 But God had bigger, better plans, and incarceration wasn’t the end for Annie.
 In prison, she encountered caring Christian volunteers and programs.
 She met Jesus, sought forgiveness, and took responsibility for her life.
 Though her circumstances were still far from perfect, she found peace and freedom like she had never known.

 After her release from prison, Annie went back to school and earned multiple degrees.
-She met and married Mel, who is now her husband.
+She met and married Mel.
 With him, she co-founded, a nationwide ministry to incarcerated women.
-In 2017, that ministry became part of Prison Fellowship, which leverages Annie’s vast experience to reach and help transform tens of thousands of women behind bars every year.
+In 2017, that ministry became part of Prison Fellowship that leverages Annie’s vast experience to reach and help transform tens of thousands of women behind bars every year.